SteveWLU/TEI-MS-SIG/ch-11-issues.md

 * why substitutions are categorically distinct from transpositions

 The historic reason for this pretentious heading may be that the section's content consists of newly introduced elements, whereas the preceding sections explain the use of well-established elements.

+### differentiate between visible marks of transpositions and textual transpositions
+* section: 11.3.4.5 Transpositions

+The section has a strong focus on visible marks (e.g., numbers).
+While it is true that these often indicate transpositions, it is also true that revisions may visibly look like additions and deletions, but may still be viewed as transpositions from a textual point of view.